MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/UnitedKingdom/how-to-set-up-multiple-interest-rates.md

 ---
-    title: How to: Set Up Multiple Interest Rates | Microsoft Docs
+    title: How to Set Up Multiple Interest Rates | Microsoft Docs
     description: You can calculate finance charges with multiple interest rates for a specific period.
 The interest calculation is similar for all financial charges, with variation only in the rate of interest for a specific period.
     services: project-madeira
     documentationcenter: ''